grenaud/gargammel/README.md

    src/microbial_fetcher/retrieveFromMetabit all_taxa.tsv anonymous@server.net

-This will download the necessary files from NCBI to create a database suitable for gargammel to simulate bacterial species in the exampleBacteriaDB/fasta and run samtools faidx on each file.
+This will download the necessary files from NCBI to create a database suitable for gargammel to simulate microbial species in the exampleBacteriaDB/fasta and run samtools faidx on each file.
 You need standard UNIX utilities such as awk/sed/python/curl/wget/gzip to be installed as well as samtools.
-Please move the fasta/ directory produced (exampleBacteriaDB/fasta in the example above) to the input/bact/ one.
+Please move the fasta/ directory produced (exampleBacteriaDB/fasta in the example above) to the input/bact/.
 The file named "exampleBacteriaDB/fastafasta/list" is the list of bacterial species along with their abundance.
 Another file, "exampleBacteriaDB/Microbial_ID.log" details the strain/ID and ftp link used.

-If you simply want to use a uniform probability and do not wish to use a weighted list, if for instance your data is in input/bact/ in fasta files ending with .fa, simply type:
+If you want to use a uniform probability instead of a weighted list, go to "input/bact" and type (if fasta files end with .fa):

     total=`ls -1  input/bact/*fa |wc -l ` && ls -1 input/bact/*fa  | awk -v total="$total" ' {print $1"\t"(1/total)}' > input/bact/list

-metaBIT ref: Louvel, Guillaume, et al. "metaBIT, an integrative and automated metagenomic pipeline for analyzing microbial profiles from high-throughput sequencing shotgun data."
+metaBIT ref: Louvel et al. "metaBIT, an integrative and automated metagenomic pipeline for analyzing microbial profiles from high-throughput sequencing shotgun data."
 Molecular ecology resources (2016).